sneha-afk/trovl/README.md

 # trovl

 Do you find yourself wrangling symlinks across different OSes with varying syntax, positions, or otherwise pain?
-`trovl` aims to be a simple, cross-platform symlink manager with:
+`trovl` is a simple, cross-platform symlink manager with:
 - Cross-platform support: Windows, Linux, macOS in both amd/arm (64-bit systems only)
 - Override a symlink's position and name by OS
 - True symlinks when possible